5 Roth Conversion Strategies for High‑Income Investors

 Actionable Tips from Ron McCoy

-• Audit Your Tax Exposure: Track AGI monthly with portfolio tools like Yodlee to avoid bracket creep during conversions.
-Ron warns: “Know your numbers or pay the IRS’s price.”
+- Audit Your Tax Exposure: Track your AGI each month with portfolio tools to make sure you’re not triggering bracket creep.
+Ron’s advice: “Know your numbers or pay the IRS’s price.”

-• Monitor Roth Growth: Reinvest Roth funds into value stocks or munis for tax-free compounding.
-Ron’s clients target 6–8% annualized returns.
+- Monitor Roth Growth: Reinvest your Roth assets into value stocks or municipal bonds to maximize tax-free compounding.
+Ron’s clients target 6–8% a year when possible.

 Challenges and Considerations